soukiassianb/Udacity-Machine-Learning-Enron-Dataset/README.md

 We use the pipeline as the final model.
 The scoring validation was made using a classification_report with our test data and predictions from test features. as well as using the final `tester.py` file.

 **4. Give at least 2 evaluation metrics and your average performance for each of them.
-Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]**
+Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.**

 I chose precision and recall as reference metrics.
 Average precision: 0.348, which means 34.8% of people who are predicted as POI are really POI.